ashish-som/Test-ML-Project/README.md

 # Test-ML-Project
-It is a dummy ML project
+It is an ML project.
+It is the part of our curriculam.